-Science fiction has treated interplanetary and even intergalactic travel as commonplace for years.
-However back here on earth, humans have barely reached our own moon.
-For some time come, any physical contact with the rest of the solar system will be by unmanned vehicles – that is, robots – not people.
+Science fiction traditionally describes interplanetary and even intergalactic travel as commonplace.
+However back here on earth, humans can reach no farther than our own moon.
+For some time to come, any physical contact with the rest of the solar system will be by machines.
+That is, robots, not people, will pilot the vehicles.

-Because landing conditions are so different and largely unpredictable, a great deal of a spacecraft’s weight is taken up with stuff whose only function is to land it safely without damaging its instruments: parachutes, retro rockets and big cushiony airbags.
-If you want the lander to move around and explore, you have to devote still more weight to its locomotion system, to be able to climb hills and possibly negotiate soft sand or even liquids.
+It’s clear that landing conditions may be quite different and largely unpredictable.
+Thus a great deal of a spacecraft’s weight will consist of stuff whose only function is to land it safely without damaging its instruments.
+Specifically, parachutes, retro rockets and big cushiony airbags.
+What if you want the lander to move around and explore?
+Then you also have to devote weight to its locomotion system, so it can climb hills and possibly negotiate soft sand or even liquids.

 Here’s a photo of a Sqwish-like structure they built to protect a very simple payload: a raw egg (report, Fig 60):